-To create an even more effective thumbnail, we recommend you use graphic design to your advantage to create an eye-catching YouTube thumbnail.
+To create an even more effective thumbnail, we recommend using graphic design tools to your advantage to create an eye-catching, branded YouTube video thumbnail.

 As you may know already, competition on YouTube is very tough.
-So, to be a step ahead of their competitors, the best YouTube creators out there design their own YouTube thumbnails.
+So, to be a step ahead of their competitors, the best YouTube creators design their own YouTube thumbnails.

 They also use unique design tricks to attract their viewers through their YouTube thumbnails.
-Some use bright colors, some use catchy titles, while others create advertiser-friendly thumbnails that help with monetization.
+Some use bright colors, some use catchy titles, while others create advertiser-friendly thumbnails optimized for monetization.